Subscribe to updates

 Adult Social Care & Health Overview and Scrutiny Committee - Monday, 2nd February, 2026 7.30 pm

-The Adult Social Care & Health Overview and Scrutiny Committee is scheduled to meet on Monday, 02 February 2026, to discuss the draft budget and financial plans for 2026/27, review progress on tackling health inequalities in North Bexley, and consider plans for an expanded reablement offer.
-The committee will also review its work programme for the upcoming year.
+The Adult Social Care & Health Overview and Scrutiny Committee was scheduled to discuss the draft budget and financial plans for 2026/27, alongside plans to tackle health inequalities in North Bexley and expand the council's reablement offer.
+The committee was also set to review its work programme for the upcoming year.

 Draft Budget and Financial Plans 2026/27